horizon2038/A9N/README.md

 [Mitou Jr](https://jr.mitou.org) : This project was supported by the Mitou Junior program.
 [@kyasbal](https://github.com/kyasbal) : My mentor during the Mitou Junior program, who provided valuable advice.
 [@nuta](https://github.com/nuta) : Gave me a advice on the implementation.

+[MITOU IT](https://www.ipa.go.jp/jinzai/mitou/it/2024/gaiyou-sg-2.html) : This project was supported by the MITOU IT Program.

 And I would also like to thank everyone who supported this project.